microfeedback/microfeedback-core/README.md

 The `micro-wishes` function is the only public API.
 It takes a *backend* function which contains the code user feedback (e.g. post a GitHub issue, send an email).
 The second argument, `attributes`, is an `Object` that describes the backend (e.g. `name`, `version`, `description`).

-The *backend* receives the parse client input which will contain--at a minimum--an entry named `body` with the feedback content.
+The first argument to the *backend* function is the parsed client input which will contain--at a minimum--an entry named `body` with the feedback content.
+The *backend* function also receives the request (`req`) and response (`res`) objects.
+See the [micro docs](https://github.com/zeit/micro) for more information about these objects.

 The `micro-wishes` function returns a [micro](https://github.com/zeit/micro) request handler.